Jared Leto: 2006–2008: Lonely Hearts, Chapter 27, and filmmaking

 In 2006, Leto appeared in the neo-noir crime drama Lonely Hearts, the true story of the notorious "lonely hearts killers" of the 1940s, Raymond Fernandez and Martha Beck.
 Playing Fernandez, he co-starred with Salma Hayek who played the role of Beck.
 The film received mixed reviews from critics; however, Leto's acting was widely praised; Heather Huntington from Reelz wrote that his "layered performance as the nattily dressing dandy with no remorse is truly impressive."

+Leto served as a narrator for the 2006 television documentary film The Armenian Genocide, broadcast by PBS to spread awareness of the killing of one million Armenians during World War I.

 The same year, Leto directed the music video for "The Kill", a song by Thirty Seconds to Mars.
 At a press release, he stated that an "insanely obnoxious Danish albino" named Bartholomew Cubbins directed the video.
 He later explained his decision to direct with a pseudonym saying, "I really wanted people to be able to enjoy and experience the video without having any more preconceived notions or distractions, and just to let it be what it was.
 It wasn't important for me to lay claim to it in that way."
 Bartholomew Cubbins is a recurring character in the Dr. Seuss universe and one of Leto's favorite characters created by the writer.
 "The Kill" was inspired by themes of isolation and insanity present in the Stanley Kubrick-directed psychological horror film The Shining (1980).
 Leto said, "The idea of isolation, identity, and self discovery were all elements present in the song.
 I thought this light homage was a good starting point and it soon grew to include many more elements outside of Kubrick's original piece."
 The short film received a largely positive response and numerous accolades, including an MTV Video Music Award.
 Leto next directed a short film for "From Yesterday".
 It was filmed in the Forbidden City and became the first ever American music video shot in the People's Republic of China in its entirety.
 Hundreds of costumed extras were employed for the shoot, inspired by the empires of ancient Chinese dynasties.
 Leto drew inspiration from Bernardo Bertolucci's historical drama The Last Emperor (1987) as well as the work of Akira Kurosawa.